felvin-search/blog/blog/2021-12-09-release-day/index.md

 tags: [release-day]
 ---

-We are resuming our weekly releases once again.
+We are resuming our weekly releases once again!

 ## New